 Berlin is not only one of the most desirable city break destinations in Europe but also a place where many visitors would like to make a permanent move.
 In fact, around 40,000 people move to Berlin every year.
 This shows you that it is indeed a location that an enormous amount of people fall in love with, but also that the offerings of neighbourhoods in Berlin suit a vast range of needs, interests and lifestyle choices.

 As someone who has been living in Berlin for several years and had the pleasure of enjoying the many sights, sounds, activities — I thought it was only right that I provide you with some insight and first-hand knowledge about the Berlin neighbourhoods.
+And if you’d like to see Berlin on the bigger screen, here’s a list of movies about Berlin worth watching.

 Living in Berlin: the Best Neighbourhoods in Berlin